22-23 COVID UPDATES

 - Runny nose or congestion

-Vaccinating your student as soon as they are eligible is the best way to prevent disruptions to in-person learning and to keep our communities safe.
+Vaccinating your student is the best way to prevent disruptions to in-person learning and to keep our communities safe.
 You can find more information about vaccines here.

 - Read more about the benefits of vaccination here and here.